gershnik/intrusive_shared_ptr/doc/ref_counted.md

 * Support for weak references.
 Default: no. Weak reference support adds some performance overhead even for object which never have weak reference taken so it is not enabled by default.
 In addition weak reference support requires the reference count type to be `intptr_t` which might be wasteful for many applications where `int` is sufficient.
 * Type of the reference count.
 Can only be customized if weak references are not supported.
 Default: `int`.
 If weak references are supported the count type is always `intptr_t`.
 You can reduce the size of derived classes by using a smaller type if it can fit the largest expected count.
 This type must be a signed integral type.
 * Many methods of `ref_counted` are accessed via CRTP calls to `Dervied`.
 This allows "overriding" them in your derived class to modify or augment their functionality.
+  * In particular, `destroy()` member function is called to actually destroy the instance when the reference count drops to 0.
+The base `ref_counted` implementation invokes `delete` on `Derived` pointer.
+Overrding this function in derived class allows you to handle objects allocated in a different way.

 The template parameter `Flags` is a set of flags of type `ref_counted_flags`.
 These can be bitwise OR-ed to combine.
 By default no flags are set.
 Currently only one flag is defined: